Hi folks, welcome to VENTS! How have you been?

 We’re busy rehearsing for all our upcoming gigs and concentrating on writing lots of new material.
 It’s all really exciting!

-Hi Jennifer, welcome to VENTS!
+Hi Jalen, welcome to VENTS!
 How have you been?
-Hi!
-Doing great, feeling excited about …
+Thank you for having me.
+I’ve …